-Algeria ruling party turns its back on Bouteflika: he is 'history now'
+Algeria ruling party turns its back on Bouteflika: he is 'history'

-ALGIERS (Reuters) - Algeria’s ruling FLN party showed more signs of turning its back on President Abdelaziz Bouteflika on Friday, with one senior party figure saying in an interview overnight that the long-serving leader was “history now”.
+ALGIERS (Reuters) - Algeria’s ruling FLN party showed more signs of turning its back on Abdelaziz Bouteflika as new protests against him began on Friday, with one senior party figure saying in an interview overnight the long-serving president was “history now”.

-Bouteflika has reversed a decision to stand for another term after mass protests against his rule.
-He has been losing allies rapidly in recent days since returning from medical treatment in Switzerland.
+Bouteflika has reversed a decision to stand for another term after mass protests against his rule, but stopped short of stepping down and says he will stay on until a new constitution is adopted.
+He has been losing allies in recent days since returning from medical treatment in Switzerland.

 The remarks by Hocine Kheldoun to Ennahar television late on Thursday were another major setback Bouteflika, who hoped to pacify Algerians by promising to take steps to change the political landscape dominated by the president and the ruling elite for decades.